Frequently Asked Questions (FAQs)

 How many Hispanic or Latino workers have been fatally injured on the job?

-In 2012, 748 Hispanic or Latino workers were fatally injured while at work according to final data.
-This figure is about the same as
+In 2013, 797 Hispanic or Latino workers were fatally injured while at work according to preliminary data.
+This figure represents a 7 percent

-the 749 fatal injuries reported in the final 2011 data.
+increase from the 748 fatal injuries reported in the final 2012 data.
 Fatal injuries incurred by Hispanic or Latino workers accounted

-In 2012, foreign-born Hispanic or Latino workers accounted for 484 fatal work injuries, or 65 percent, of the fatal work injuries to Hispanic or Latino workers according to final data.
+In 2013, foreign-born Hispanic or Latino workers accounted for 527 fatal work injuries, or 66 percent, of the fatal work injuries to Hispanic or Latino workers according to preliminary data.

 More information on fatal occupational injuries incurred by foreign-born Hispanic or Latino workers can be found here.